Limb pins and needles, numbness during cycling - physiotherapeutic clinical reasoning

 Insoles with various height arch supports and/or internal wedging can also be used to aid in the development of power and torque across the foot as well as reduce the effect of arch elongation on neurovascular dynamics which may be leading to pins & needles and numbness in the feet.

-Do they have an Anterior Pelvis X'ed Syndrome (APXS) - posterior pelvic tilt (butt clencher) or do they have a Posterior Pelvis X'ed Syndrome (PPXS) - anterior pelvic tilt (frequently low muscle tone)?
+Do they have an Anterior Pelvis X'ed Syndrome (APXS) - posterior pelvic tilt (butt clencher) or do they have a Posterior Pelvis X'ed Syndrome (PPXS) - anterior pelvic tilt?
+Extremes of pelvic tilt can also lead to reduced gluteal - abdominal muscle synergies.

 Assess the pelvis for static and dynamic asymmetry